Q: What is the purpose of the Welcome Here Project?

 Q: Is there a fee involved to become a member?

-A: Yes, in some cases a small fee has been introduced to help cover project running costs.
+A: Yes, there is a small fee per site (or additional pack) to help cover project running costs:

 Q: What are the conditions of membership?